Covid-19 Crisis Management

 No. While a landlord may ask and a tenant may volunteer this is the reason rent is late, federal health regulations protect individuals from sharing medical records.
 A landlord who refuses to give a tenant a payment plan due to a suspicion the tenant is malingering is courting a lawsuit, possibly by the Attorney General.

 Too, discrimination and ADA regulations continue to apply.
 A tenant who is sick from Covid-19 or something else may be entitled to a reasonable accommodation.
 A landlord who elects not to give a protected class of tenants a payment plan may be subject to a housing complaint.

 May a tenant refuse to allow an inspection due to fears from Covid-19?

-Whether entry goes forward or not, it is strongly recommended that every precaution be made to protect the safety of all parties involved.
-Parties who enter should use hand-sanitizer upon entry and exiting the premises.
+Whether entry goes forward or not, landlords and tenants should take every precaution to protect the safety of all parties involved.
+Parties who enter should wear face masks and use hand-sanitizer upon entry and exiting the premises.
 Care should be taken to avoid close contact during entry.